 - a.
-Foreign earned income and housing cost as defined in 26 USC §911 - b Any interest received that would normally be excluded from taxes
+Foreign earned income and housing cost as defined in 26 USC §911 - b Any interest received that would normally be excluded from taxes - c.

-- c.
 The portion of the individual's Title II Social Security benefits typically excluded from taxation, as described in 26 USC §86(d) - d.
 Self-Employment/Farming income, after accounting for depreciation and operating losses.
 In cases where the business or farm operated at a loss, the worker must subtract the amount of the loss from the income calculation.
 See the methodology established in 10.8,G,1 for calculating self-employment income. - e.
-Actually available cash support of an individual other than a spouse or a natural, adopted, or step child who expects to be claimed as a dependent by another taxpayer. - f.
+Cash Support if over \$50 per month.
+For individuals who expect to be claimed as a tax dependent by a grandparent, another relative, or another individual who is not a parent or step-parent, their household income includes cash support provided by the person claiming them as a tax dependent. - f.
 Lump Sum Income must be included, but it must only be counted in the month that it is received.